indutny/blog/posts/c.cpp-in-node.md

 This version is characterized by following:

 * One file to setup V8 and let JavaScript know about command-line arguments
-* HTTP server fully implemented in C/C++, not invoking JavaScript for any networking activities
+* HTTP server fully implemented in C/C++, not invoking the JavaScript for any networking activities
 * One C++ instance per every incoming request, this instance maps some of the HTTP fields (like host, url, method) to the JavaScript object.